Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 From this perspective:
 - **Training** compresses the world into weights (learning)
 - **Inference** reconstructs and transmits knowledge (teaching)
-- **Hallucinations** occur when teaching fails—the model cannot build the correct internal representation to transmit
+- **Hallucinations** occur when teaching fails: the model cannot build the correct internal representation to transmit

 Crucially, **LLMs are teachers**.
 During inference, they must first reconstruct the relevant knowledge from compressed weights, then transmit it reliably.
 Hallucination occurs when this reconstruction-transmission process fails at any stage.

 **Definition (Operational Intelligence).**
-We define intelligence operationally as *teaching capacity*—the maximum rate at which an agent can reliably reconstruct and transmit learned knowledge.
+We define intelligence operationally as *teaching capacity*: the maximum rate at which an agent can reliably reconstruct and transmit learned knowledge.
 This definition follows from the framework:

 - **Compression = Learning** → The ability to extract and store structure
 - **Decompression + Transmission = Teaching** → The ability to reconstruct and communicate that structure